 EXHIBITOR + ADVERTISING TERMS AND CONDITIONS

-These Terms and Conditions apply to all legal persons that take part in the EXPO or Tea Garden Market as stallholders or who advertise at the Big Church Day Out.
+These Terms and Conditions apply to all legal persons that take part in the Expo or Tea Garden Market as stallholders or who advertise at Big Church Festival.

 - Stallholders = any legal person or organisation who have applied for a stall in the EXPO or Tea Garden Market.